sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 ### 14. Which beta features have the highest error count?

-**Key Finding:** Feature_38 with 56 error counts, feature_18 with 51 error counts, and feature_28 with 48 error counts has the highest beta feature error counts.
+**Key Finding:** Feature_38 with 56 error counts, feature_18 with 51 error counts, and feature_28 with 48 error counts had the highest beta feature error counts.

 **Business Insight:** The company is exposing customers to unstable beta features that may be damaging customer satisfaction and trust.